------------------------------

 Put your cardboard inside and sew your opening closed.

-Finally, make a handle with your extra fabric or ribbon.
 Voila, you are done!!
 It was cheap and pretty easy.
 Plus it is the exact size that I want.

 How does one attach the handle once the cardboard is inserted?